 The protagonist Bruno Johnson because he is so flawed.
 He started out as a deputy trying to do the right thing and was led down the wrong path.
 He was unable to catch the criminals by following the rules.
-Then his grandson is killed and he takes the giant step and becomes what he had chased his entire career.
 He is a knight errant, with a noble cause.
 Morally correct?
 Definitely legally wrong.